Cousins, Cook lead Vikings past Jones, Lions

 The Lions struck first midway through the opening quarter on a 16-yard pass from Stafford to Jones.
 Minnesota tied it with 5:14 left in the quarter.
 A 28-yard pass to Irv Smith set up a 25-yard hookup from Cousins to Thielen.

 The Stafford-Jones connection delivered another touchdown in the final minute of the quarter.
-Jones beat the one-on-one coverage of Xavier Rhodes on the 3-yard score.
-The Vikings tied it early in the second on Cousins' 1-yard pass to rookie receiver Olabisi Johnson, his first career touchdown reception.
+Jones beat the one-on-one coverage of Xavier Rhodes for a 3-yard score.
+The Vikings tied it early in the second quarter on Cousins' 1-yard pass to rookie receiver Bisi Johnson, his first career touchdown reception.

 Cook capped off a 15-play, 97-yard drive with 3:26 remaining in the half on an 8-yard run.
 Jones hauled in his third touchdown from 10 yards out on third-and-goal with two seconds left in the half.